The Media Center program offers the following materials and services:

 - All borrowers are responsible for lost or damaged materials.

-- Overdue and fine notices will be sent to students’ language arts classes.
+- Overdue and fine notices will be sent to students’ homeroom classes.
 These should be cleared promptly.
 Media center privileges must be withheld until these obligations are met.

 - Students must have a media center pass to come to the media center at any time, including before school and after school.
 They may, however, stop in to return a book at any time during the day.